chrisdev/django-pandas/README.rst

 ===========
 - Support for Django 2.0
 - We still support legacy versions (Python 2.7 and Django 1.4)
-- Address Unicode decode error when installing on docker
+- Addresses Unicode decode errors that sometimes occur when installing on docker

 Dependencies
 =============